* U.S. fuel inventories post rise amid ample supply

 Oil markets have so far been generally supported by a production cut led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia that started in January last year and is set to last through 2018.

 More immediate price support came overnight from the United States, where crude inventories <C-STK-T-EIA> fell almost 5 million barrels in the week to Jan.
 5, to 419.5 million barrels.

 That's slightly below the five-year average of just over 420 million barrels.

-U.S. production fell 290,000 barrels per day to 9.5 million bpd, the EIA said, foiling expectations of U.S. output breaking through 10 million bpd.
+U.S. production fell 290,000 barrels per day to 9.5 million bpd, the EIA said, despite expectations of U.S. output breaking through 10 million bpd.

 Despite this, more bearish signals are appearing.
 Fuel inventories in Asia and the United States remain ample, and in some cases are rising.

-U.S. gasoline stocks rose 4.1 million barrels, EIA data showed, more than expected.
+U.S. gasoline stocks climbed 4.1 million barrels, EIA data showed, more than expected.

 In Asia's oil trading hub Singapore, average refinery profit margins <DUB-SIN-REF> have fallen below $6 per barrel this month, their lowest seasonal level in five years, resulting in lower feedstock crude orders.